SatoshiPortal/boltz-rust/README.md

 - [x] sweep the utxo to your existing bitcoin wallet
 - [x] once the utxo is spent, the preimage is publically revealed and boltz can now claim the `invoice`

-### Liquid (WIP)
+### Liquid

-The swap procedure will be similar for liquid with a few additions like using a blindingKey for confidential transactions.

-The elements library is very similar to bitcoin and solving this problem for bitcoin will also solve majority of the problem for liquid.
+The procedure for liquid is the same as Bitcoin, with the addition of blinding logic associated to `Asset` and `Value`

 ## Core Libraries/API